-What is Art?
-From one artist to another is one of those difficult questions.
+What is Art; is one of those difficult questions.
 How many times have we been in a museum or gallery and thought, “is this really art”?
 I had a friend once ask me, while touring a gallery if a piece was really considered art and I told him yes.
 Art is in the eye of the beholder.
 Just because something is not quite our taste doesn’t mean that it is not art.

 Most recently I had an artist ask me to photograph her painting works.
 I reluctantly said yes, because I had never done anything like this, but since I am always up for new challenges.
 I told her that I would take one of her pieces photograph it and if she liked the end product I would continue and complete the order.
 Well, I received the first picture and I was a bit surprised, as I found out that she was painting marijuana plants.
 Not that it bothered me, but she was kind enough to ask me if I was offended by it.